Bile acid malabsorption: Diagnosis

 Several methods have been developed to identify the disorder but there are difficulties with all of them.
 Diagnosis of bile acid malabsorption is easily and reliably made by the SeHCAT test.
 This nuclear medicine test involves two scans a week apart and so measures multiple cycles of bile acid excretion and reabsorption.
 There is limited radiation exposure (0.3 mSv).
 Retention of SeHCAT at 7 days is normally above 15%; values less than 15%, 10% and 5% predict respectively mild, moderate and severe abnormal retention and an increasing likelihood of response to bile acid sequestrants.
-This test is not licensed in the USA, and is underutilized even where it is available.
+This test is not licensed in the US, and is underutilized even where it is available.
 Older methods such as the ^{14}C-glycocholic breath test are no longer in routine clinical use.

-Measurement of 7α-Hydroxy-4-cholesten-3-one, (C4), a bile acid precursor, in serum, shows the increased bile acid synthesis found in bile acid malabsorption.
+Measurement of 7α-Hydroxy-4-cholesten-3-one (C4), a bile acid precursor, in serum, shows the increased bile acid synthesis found in bile acid malabsorption.
 This test is an alternative diagnostic means when available.
 Fasting blood FGF19 values may have value in the recognition of the disease and prediction of response.

 The various biomarkers give similar diagnostic yields of around 25% in patients with functional bowel disorders with diarrhea.
 In countries such as the US, where SeHCAT is not available, fecal bile acids and C4 are available to make the diagnosis.